putStrLn "Hello, World!"

 Writing code should be comparable to writing prose.
 A plain text editor with 80-character columns should suffice.
 Coding should feel like writing an email or a novel.
 If instead it feels like filling out a tax return, then the language is poorly designed.

+in the REPL above.
 To turn this into a complete program that can be compiled:

 main = putStrLn "Hello, World!"